 Fantasy WR1 (Top-12) Share of Wide Receiver Production Over The Past 10 Seasons

 This is looking at the rate stats in which the WR1 scorers contributed to leaguewide wide receiver production.
 Top fantasy wideouts accounted for their second-lowest share of wide receiver points over the past 10 seasons.
 Given that the leading receiving scorers have now posted three of their four lowest rates in collective scoring at their position over the past 10 years in three of the past four seasons, there may be more to the decline than just saying the most recent dip was solely due to injury.

 The other element in play is that as we’ve shifted to a pass-first NFL, more and more wide receivers are on the field than ever before.
 Per our personnel data at Sharp Football Stats, NFL offenses have used three or more wide receivers on 70.4% of passing plays over the past two NFL seasons.
 Just this past season, teams used four or more wideouts on 500 passing plays, up from 361 in the 2018 season.

 Bottom line is that more wide receivers are on the field per pass play to distribute targets.
 That wasn’t a problem for the position just a year ago in 2018, but when you marry the increased personnel use with the injury component, a lot of ground is covered on last year’s decline from the top of the position.

 Here is the overall percentage that the WR2 (WRs 13-24) and WR3 (WRs 25-36) have produced compared to the top-12 at the position over the past 10 seasons.

-When looking at the trends of the first two tables in unison while pairing the advantage that the WR1 grouping has held over their peers over the same timeframe above, the more it looks like the 2018 season surge in production was the outlier for WR1 production over the decline of this past season.
+When looking at the trends of the first two tables while pairing the advantage that the WR1 grouping has held over their peers over the same timeframe above, the more and more it looks like the 2018 season surge in production was the actual outlier for WR1 production over the decline the top of the position seen this past season.